Joan Hambidge

-Joan Helene Hambidge (born 11 September 1956 in Aliwal North, South Africa) (the English surname notwithstanding), is an Afrikaans poet, literary theorist and academic.
-She is a prolific poet in Afrikaans, controversial as a public figure and critic and notorious for her out-of-the-closet style of writing.
+Joan Helene Hambidge (born 11 September 1956) is South African poet, literary theorist and academic.
+She is a prolific poet in the Afrikaans language.
 Her theoretic contributions deal mainly with Roland Barthes, deconstruction, postmodernism, psychoanalysis and metaphysics.

 Biography

+Hambridge was born in Aliwal North.
 Hambidge studied at the University of Stellenbosch and the University of Pretoria.
 She was admitted to a doctorate under André P. Brink at Rhodes University in 1985.
 A second doctorate followed (University of Cape Town, 2001).

 Although Hambidge says she discovered her muse when she was young, it was while she was a lecturer at the University of the North, Limpopo Province, South Africa, that she started to blossom as a writer.

 She was awarded the Eugène Marais Prize for literature for her second volume of poetry, Bitterlemoene ("Bitter Oranges"), in 1986.
 This prize is one of the most coveted literary prizes in South Africa.
 She also won the Litera Prize as well as the Poetry Institute of Africa Prize for her poetry.
+She was shortlisted for the prestigious 2026 Hertzog Prize for Poetry for her collection Asindeton.

 She lectured at UCT from 1992 until her retirement in 2021.
 She began as a senior lecturer and was later a Professor at the School of Languages and Literatures at the University of Cape Town.
 In 2021, she was appointed as a Fellow of the University of Cape Town.

-Her major creative works
+Major creative works

 Although she writes in Afrikaans, Hambidge has translated some of her poetry into English.
 Other translations have been done by Jo Nel, fellow poet and close friend Johann de Lange, and Charl JF Cilliers.
 Her work has been published in the Netherlands and the UK as well as in the US.
-Having published 26 volumes of poetry up to 2016 she is the most prolific poet in Afrikaans.
+Having published 26 volumes of poetry up to 2016, she is the most prolific poet in Afrikaans.

 Hambidge's interest in literary theory (especially psychoanalysis and metafiction) is reflected in her writing, especially in her fiction.
 She works with the difference between theory and practice in her novels, Judaskus ("Judas kiss", 1998) and "Kladboek" (2008).
 She has also published two theoretical works: Postmodernisme (1995), about Roland Barthes, deconstruction and post-modernism, and Psigoanalise en lees ("Psychoanalysis and reading", 1991), on Jacques Lacan and reading.